 Not only is digital radiography quicker and more affordable, but it also allows for manipulation of images so that if there is a need for greater or lesser contrast to investigate specific areas, our team can do so within our offices.
 Diagnosis can be made more easily and correctly thanks to better image quality.
 Small hidden areas of decay can be better captured using this imaging and allow for early diagnosis and treatment.
 Because the images are digital, it also allows our dentists to confer with each other effortlessly, even when not in the same office, as the files can be electronically shared.

 In using this technology, we insert a sensor plate into your mouth, against the section of teeth that needs to be closely examined.
 Photons from the x-ray tube head will strike the sensor plate, collecting pixel data that is converted from analog to digital, and transferred to the imaging software on the connected computer.
 The software organizes the pixels in their correct location and uses various shades of gray to develop a full picture.

 We then use the computer screen to display and store these digitalized images.
 One advantage of phosphor plate radiography is that it can fit within any pre-existing equipment, and users do not have to modify it because it can replace the existing film.
 However, this comes with additional costs for replacing scratched plates and scanners.

 We are also mindful of oral hygiene concerns and always utilize protective barriers when having patients insert the plates in the mouth.
 This helps to prevent contamination or spreading of infections.
 We also make use of other advanced software to not just enhance these images, but also make comparisons with previous digital x-rays.
-Call us, McDonald Dental at (346) 250-3575 to book an appointment and take advantage of this dental technology advancement.
+Call us, Kevin Nail, DDS Family & Cosmetic Dentistry at (281) 550-9054 to book an appointment and take advantage of this dental technology advancement.